 men and women entering their Junior or Senior year of high school

 in Pettis and Benton County

 When are meetings held?

 education meetings are held from 4:30 – 6 p.m. on Thursdays (see Program

 shadowing is offered periodically throughout the year

 attendance may be required in order to participate in certain activities

 Teens must complete an application and be accepted into

 the Medical Explorers program.
-Contact the Medical Explorer Advisor at (660) 829-6652 for more information.
+To learn more about the program or to obtain an application, contact the Medical Explorers advisor, Beth Everts at (660) 829-6652 or email@example.com for more information.